ebold/guides/raspberrypi/running_flask_web_on_raspberrypi.md

 Other settings relevant to the **server** directive is usually stored ina separate configuration file and get loaded into the overall configuration structure through **include /etc/nginx/sites-enabled/*;** directive at the end of the **/etc/nginx/nginx.conf** file.
 Normally all available server configuration files are located in **/etc/nginx/sites-available** and are activated by a symbolic link in **/etc/nginx/sites-enabled** directory.

-First, in the **/etc/nginx/sites-available/** directory a custom server configuration file **myflaskapp** is created with following nginx directives:
+First, in the **/etc/nginx/sites-available/** directory a custom server configuration file **myflask** is created with following nginx directives:

 ```
-$ sudo nano /etc/nginx/sites-available/myflaskapp
+$ sudo nano /etc/nginx/sites-available/myflask

 server {
 	listen 80 default_server;